-A part from being a veteran in the adult industry, and a huge technophile with a penchant for goofy joke telling, I am also Black.
+Apart from being a veteran in the adult industry and having a love of goofy jokes, I am also Black.
 If you follow my personal accounts on social media or have just simply looked to the left and saw my bio pic, then you’ve probably already noticed that last part.
 I am Black and I am a cammodel.
 And this is my attempt at creating a discussion regarding a very sensitive question that frequently finds it’s way into my dm’s across multiple platforms; Can Black Girls Become Successful Cammodels?

 This is a conversation that’s well overdue and something I will definitely revisit for a follow up post due to the complexity of the subject matter and maybe with time I’ll have more insight to share.
 I didn’t want to tackle this all on my own and wanted someone else to interact with.
 Therefore I reached out to one of my favorite cammodels, @KendiCumming to ask if she’d be willing to do an episode of the #ShitGuysSayToCamgirls podcast so that we could get into a deeper discussion, and she said yes!
 She’s so cool and I trust her perspective and authenticity so much that I felt that she’d be the perfect person to talk to.

 This particular podcast episode has a very natural flow to it and hits on several different points regarding race and becoming a successful cammodel.
 And I would sincerely like to point out that this blog post or topic isn’t explicitly meant just for ebony models.
 Because if you start to listen to our conversation anyone just might find themselves nodding their heads in agreement somewhat understanding the complexities of being a member of one of societies counter cultures.